simon376/ElevatorManagement/README.md

--- Currently has a Programbreaking bug! the elevator removes a Routine from its queue without properly finishing it one person is left waiting for the future to finish forever and everybody starves
+-- Currently has a Programbreaking bug! the elevator removes a Routine from its queue without properly finishing it, which leads to one person left waiting for the future to finish forever and everybody starves